eclipse-archived/ceylon-lang.org/documentation/1.2/reference/tool/plugin.md

 ## Writing Ceylon CLI plugins

 Suppose we want to write a `compile-doc` plugin which runs the JVM and JS compilers, then the API documentation.

+We actually have two options: using a "command scripts" or a "plugin file".

+### Using command scripts

+Command scripts are OS dependent, they use shell scripts on Unix-derived systems like Linux and MacOS and they use batch files on Windows.

-We will call the file `ceylon-compile-doc` for Unices, with the following
+We will start with Unices and create a file `ceylon-compile-doc`, with the following
 contents:

 <!-- lang:shell -->